DaniilMiskevich/sem5-jcrpo-labs/z_docs/srs.md

 3. Settings screen.
 This screen hosts account and application settings (e.g. theme), and a button to navigate to the metronome presets and loaded sounds screen.
 ![Settings screen](ui_mockups/settings_screen.png)

-Additinal screens that will be navigatable via buttons on other screens:
+Additinal screens that are navigatable only from on other screens:

 4. Presets screen.
 This is a screen for managing metronome presets (create, view, edit, delete) and loaded sounds.
 ![Presets screen](ui_mockups/presets_screen.png)

-The overall UI shall adhere to modern Material Design 3 guidelines, ensuring a native feel on each platform.
+The overall UI shall adhere to modern Material Design 3 (on Android) and Cupertino (on iOS) guidelines, ensuring a native feel on each platform.
 The design will prioritize clarity, large touch targets, and minimalism to avoid distracting the user during practice or performance.

-### User Characteristics
+### 2.3 User Characteristics

 Intended users are musicians of all skill levels, across various instruments (guitar, piano, violin, drums, etc.).
 Users are assumed to have basic familiarity with standard musical terms such as BPM, time signatures and note names.
 The app must be intuitive enough for a beginner to use effectively without instruction and users are not required to have advanced technical expertise.

-### Assumptions and Dependencies
+### 2.4 Assumptions and Dependencies

 The successful implementation of the stated requirements depends on the following factors: